Lord-Turmoil/minet-core/README.md

 > Before you move on, ensure you have CMake and your C++ compiler supports C++ 17.🫡

 > [!WARNING]
-> If you build **minet-core** with Debug configuration on Ubuntu 20.04, you may get linker error saying missing `libtsan_preinit.o`.
+> If you build **minet-core** with TSan (Thread Sanitizer) on Ubuntu 20.04, you may get linker error saying missing `libtsan_preinit.o`.
 Check [(TSAN) /usr/bin/ld can't find libtsan_preinit.o](https://stackoverflow.com/questions/77858687/tsan-usr-bin-ld-cant-find-libtsan-preinit-o) for solutions.

 ## Prepare the Repository